afrakilic/BF-test-for-NAM-Beta-Coefficients/README.md

-# Bayes-Factor-for-NAM-Beta-Coefficients
+## Bayes Factor Hypothesis Testing for Network Autocorrelation Beta Coefficients

 This simulation study presents Bayes factor testing for β coefficients in the network autocorrelation model using Savage-Dickey ratio and BIC approximation methods.
 It proposes Bayes factors for two-sided and multiple hypotheses testing procedures

 In network autocorrelation model, the classical hypothesis testing